 You should be aware that a link profile with a majority of low authority links will not only appear of poor quality to Google but might also attract a penalty.

-- For bookmarking: 5 Best free online Backlink checker tools
+- For bookmarking: 5 Best free Google Backlink checker tools

 The anchor text distribution